michaldudak/base-ui-bundler-tests/README.md

 ## Known issues

 - Node.js ESM app fails to run as Base UI depends on @mui/utils that does not conform to the ESM spec.
+- Parcel app doesn't work when dependencies are installed with pnpm.